malkomich/viewerjs/.github/CONTRIBUTING.md

 1. In GitHub, send a pull request to `viewerjs:master`.
 1. If we suggest changes then:
     - Make the required updates.
-    - Re-run the Viewer.js test suites to ensure tests are still passing.
+    - Re-run the ViewerJS test suites to ensure tests are still passing.
     - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell